 So light at night is not as risky as carrying the BRCA mutations, but possibly as risky or riskier than hormone replacement therapy.

 Why is no one else talking about this?

-Simplest: get as much light as possible during the day.
+Get as much exposure to full-spectrum light as possible during the day.
 Go outside in the morning when you get up.
-Have your cuppa tea or coffee outdoors.
-A recent study also showed that blue light emitting bulbs during the day help increase the production of melatonin at night. [ref]
+Have your cup of tea or coffee outdoors.
+A recent study also showed that blue light-emitting bulbs during the day help increase the production of melatonin at night. [ref]

-Curtains: Get some curtains and sleep in the dark.
+Get some curtains and sleep in the dark.
 True dark is needed, so get blackout curtains or perhaps curtains over blackout shades.
-Also get rid of all the little lights in your bedroom from LED indicator lights.
+Also, get rid of all the little lights in your bedroom from LED indicator lights.
 A little bit of black electrical tape will block them out.

 A cell study found that curcumin in combination with melatonin killed bladder cancer cells.
 So perhaps taking curcumin at night before bed would increase its cancer prevention ability.[ref]

 Resveratrol, in combo with melatonin, was somewhat effective in reducing tumors in rats.
 Taking resveratrol at night may boost its benefits. [ref] Resveratrol and melatonin both boost sirtuin 1, an enzyme vital to cellular function and longevity.[ref]

 If melatonin is so great, why not just take a pill instead of producing it yourself naturally?
 Melatonin as an ad-on to chemotherapy has been shown to be helpful in some situations.
 This is definitely something to talk with your oncologist about if you are currently doing chemo.[ref][ref]